-The Doctoral Research Fellowship (RCEM-DRF) offers 3 years (one third full time funding) to undertake a PhD and is aimed at individuals of outstanding potential, early in their research careers.
+The Doctoral Research Fellowship (RCEM-DRF-Policy) is aimed at individuals of outstanding potential, early in their research careers.
 It aims to fast-track them through a customised research training programme in an environment reflecting their individual talents and training needs.
 It is anticipated that successful applicants would become independent research leaders within 6 to 10 years of completing the RCEM-DRF award.

 Following completion of a RCEM-DRF, the Fellows are expected to have successfully completed a robust research and training programme and be able to show evidence of:

 • Completion of the research proposed in the application